Dance-floor brawl breaks out on cruise ship ahead of NYC docking - NewsBreak

 Shortly before the Carnival Magic was due to arrive in the New York-New Jersey area, a large fight broke out in a nightclub on the ship around 5:20 a.m., according to the NYPD.
 The fight began as a scuffle between two people on the dance floor, then grew in size as others joined in, the department said.

-By the time the brawl was over, an estimated 40 to 60 people had been involved, NewsNation reported.Watch: Cruise brawl breaks out on dance floor of Carnival Magic
+By the time the brawl was over, an estimated 40 to 60 people had been involved, NewsNation reported.Canton apartment fire cause released in OKC

 When the ship docked at Pier 88 in Manhattan, police and EMS were waiting, authorities said.
 The NYPD initially described the incident as an emergency docking, but Carnival said in a statement that the stop was scheduled all along.